 The agile retrospective, at its heart, is a process that is used to improve collaboration between team members, and to continuously improve as a whole.
 A great agile retrospective is designed to help team members identify problems they have encountered, and work together to design solutions to those problems.
 This concept is core to the agile development process.

 With remote and distributed teams, it can be more difficult to reach a positive outcome in retrospectives.
 Already, executives consider 67% of meetings to be failures.
 To create positive outcomes despite additional challenges is tough, but achievable.

-In an agile retrospective with distributed teams, it’s critical that the meeting leader works to make sure everyone’s included and actively engaged during the meeting.
+In an agile retrospective with distributed teams, it’s critical that the scrum master or meeting facilitator works to make sure everyone’s included and actively engaged during the meeting.
 When half or more of your team is calling in through video, it’s easy to let the quieter team members contribute too little, while the more outgoing voices come to dominate the conversation.
 This can lead to the wrong issues being focused on, problems being missed entirely, and the wrong solutions being prioritized.

 However, more than focusing on retrospective formats in this article, we’ll highlight some of the unique challenges that remote teams will face in running an agile retrospective.
 Then, we’ll cover some of the specific steps that can be taken to overcome those specific challenges.

 Agile retrospective for distributed teams present some unique challenges, both logistically and strategically, to ensure that your project team is able to get the most out of the meeting.
 Some of these challenges simply can’t be avoided.
 But with careful planning, you can put yourself in a position to recognize, deal with, and overcome these pitfalls to run a successful agile retrospective and utilize insights from your remote team members to the best of your ability.